bbcmicrobit/PythonEditor/tests/manual/test-procedure.rst

 Test Case: Connect and Flash over WebUSB and use REPL
 '''''''''''''''''''''''''''''''''''''''''''''''''''''
-Carry out this test in Chrome or a Chrome-powered browser:
+Carry out this test in Chrome or a chrome-based browser:
 - [ ] Connect to micro:bit and confirm that menu now shows options to "Flash" and "Disconnect".
 - [ ] Confirm you can flash the default program to the micro:bit via WebUSB and that it behaves as expected.
 - [ ] "Open Serial" and confirm you can enter the REPL by click or CTRL-C.